Nightkingale/Personal-Website/index.md

 In the [Posts](../posts) part of the website, I'll be writing blog posts about whatever I feel like.
 I wouldn't expect posts too often, but I'll try my best to make each one an interesting read.

 If you're interested in learning how I made this website, the [Source](https://github.com/Nightkingale/Personal-Website) link in the navigation bar will take you to its GitHub repository.
-You can also click the [Discord](https://discord.gg/mYjeaZQ) link to join my server, Nincord.
+You can also click the [Discord](https://discord.gg/mYjeaZQ) link to join my server, Nightkingale Studios.
 It's probably the best way to reach me.

 ![A snapshot of my GitHub profile when this website was created.](./assets/images/about/github_page.png)